darthbeep/blog_source/source/_posts/2019-06-22-how-do-linux-gestures-work-part-i-before-you-install.markdown

 title: "How Do Linux Gestures Work?
 Part I: Before You Install"
 date: 2019-06-22 23:52:26 -0400
 comments: true
-categories: [libinput-gestures, gestures, markdown, groups]
+categories: [libinput-gestures, gestures, bash, linux, make, groups]
 ---
 I'm probably one of the only Linux users who really like gestures.
 Going back a web page and switching desktops with a swipe of my fingers is really easy and convenient.
 But when I switched to Linux, I found the support rediculously lacking.
 It took a week of searching and trial and error to finally figure out how to implemnet gestures, at which point I stumbled upon [libinput gestures][2b6bf2e2], which finally did solve my problem.
 Now that I have a solution (and a fair amount of time has passed) I want to work on a project: documenting open source.
 But not just going over the functions, but going extremely in depth and looking at EVERYTHING that happens.